influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/regular-expression.md

 ## regexp_like

-Returns true if a regular expression has at least one match in a string;
+True if a regular expression has at least one match in a string;
-otherwise returns false.
+false otherwise.

 ```sql
 regexp_like(str, regexp[, flags])